vsilva472/jquery-ensure-max-length/README.md

 # jQuery Ensure Max Length
-A simple, easy to use and customizable jquery plugin to limit chatacters inside input or textarea fields.
+A simple, easy to use and customizable jquery plugin to limit characteres inside input or textarea fields.
 See [DEMO](http://vsilva472.github.io/jquery-ensure-max-length) in action.

  ## Default options
- The default pluigin options are:
+ The default plugin options are:
   ```
     <script type="text/javascript">
         (function ( $ ) {
-            // this is the same of $( 'table' ).TableSorter();
+            // this is the same of $( 'table' ).EnsureMaxLength();
             $( '#field-selector' ).EnsureMaxLength(
                 {
                     limit: 100,